WeblateOrg/weblate/docs/admin/continuous.rst

 .. versionchanged:: 2.9

-    This merge driver is automatically installed in case Weblate finds it (this currently works only for Git checkout as distutils package does not include examples).
+    This merge driver is now automatically installed for all Weblate internal repositories.

 .. _avoid-merge-conflicts: